oscarchankalung/nodejs-complete-guide/section05-express.md

 5. Behind the Scenes of Express.js //
 6. Handling Different Routes
 7. Parsing Incoming Requests
-8. Limiting Middleware Execution to POST Requests
+8. Limiting Middleware Execution to POST Requests //
 9. Using Express Router
-10. Adding a 404 Error Oage
+10. Adding a 404 Error Page
 11. Filtering Paths
 12. Creating HTML Pages
 13. Serving HTML Pages
 14. Returning a 404 Page //
-15. Using a Helper Function for Naviation
+15. Using a Helper Function for Navigation
 16. Styling our Pages
 17. Serving Files Statically